 A new model for Community Justice came into effect in Scotland from 1st April 2017.
 This is underpinned by the Community Justice (Scotland) Act 2016.
 Responsibility for local strategic planning and delivery of community justice services transferred to ‘community justice partners’, as identified in the Act.
 ‘Community Justice Scotland’, a national body corporate, was also established.

-In July 2017 the Scottish Government published its revised overall strategy: Justice in Scotland: Vision and Priorities.
+In February 2022 the Scottish Government published its revised Justice strategy: The Vision for Justice in Scotland.

 The statutory Community Justice Partners in Aberdeen are